 W. H. Berger has degrees in geology and oceanography from Colorado University and the University of California.
 He works at Scripps Institution of Oceanography, University of California, San Diego.
-He has published more than 250 technical papers on ocean history, climate change, and marine ecology.
-His current research is on cycles in coral growth and on the effects of Antarctic climate change in whale evolution.
-He is engaged in public education through an outreach website at SIO, and as a speaker for the Rotary Clubs in the San Diego area.
+He wrote a textbook for teachers, entitled "Ocean" and published by University of California Press.
+He is engaged in public education through an outreach website at SIO, and as a speaker for Rotary Clubs in the San Diego area.
 This is his first children's book.

-Brianna is in kindergarten (2006).
+Brianna was in kindergarten (2006).
 She likes animals and stories about animals, and she likes the beach and the ocean.
-She pointed out what is of interest to children, commented on the choice of names for the various characters in the story, and edited the text for clarity.
+She pointed out what is of interest to children, commented on the choice of names for the various characters in the story, and edited the English text for clarity.
 She likes the story about Penny the penguin chick and hopes Penny will never meet a leopard seal.